 Our Halo Dog Collar Review is NOT sponsored.

 We are here to provide our honest observation of the product and the company.
+Thank you for reading our spot on dog collar reviews!

 The main reason we’d recommend a HALO collar is for people who cannot build a physical fence around their property and want something slightly more flexible than a traditional invisible fence.